input-output-hk/partner-chains-smart-contracts/docs/SIPs/09-Generalizing-Token-Transfer-From-Sidechain-to-Mainchain.md

   `blake2b(cbor(merkleProof,previousMerkleRoot))` is inserted in the distributed set.
   This is to ensure that participants cannot "double mint" their tokens.

-  Note that `merkleProof`s are unique in a Merkle tree, and the `previousMerkleRoot` ensures that uniqueness amongst different Merkle trees, so every transaction `ScTokenMerkleTreeEntry` is unique w.r.t its Merkle proof and the previous Merkle root.
+  Note that `merkleProof`s are unique in a Merkle tree, and the `previousMerkleRoot` ensures uniqueness amongst different Merkle trees.
+  Thus, every transaction `ScTokenMerkleTreeEntry` is unique w.r.t its Merkle proof and the previous Merkle root.

-`ScToken` burns only if all of the following are satisfied
+`ScToken` burns only if all of the following are satisfied.

 - the redeemer is `MainToSide`.

 ### Offchain Requirements for `ScToken`
-Similarly to `FUELMintingPolicy`, the offchain code should do the following.
+Similarly to `FUELMintingPolicy`, offchain code should do the following.

 - _Mainchain to sidechain transfer._ Offchain code should observe transactions which burn `ScToken` noting the amount burned and the sidechain recipient in